TypeSafeSchwalbe/Wein2D/README.md

 ## Sprite
 Constructors:

 Sprite(String filePath)
--> creates and loads the Sprite from the given path Sprite(java.io.File file)
+-> creates and loads the Sprite from the given path
+Sprite(java.io.File file)
--> creates and loads the sprite from the given file object Sprite(java.awt.Image image)
+-> creates and loads the sprite from the given file object
+Sprite(java.awt.Image image)
 -> creates the sprite from the given image object

 ## Sound
-Constructor:
+Constructors:

 Sound(String filePath)
--> creates and loads the sound from the given path Sound(java.io.File file)
+-> creates and loads the sound from the given path
+Sound(java.io.File file)
--> creates and loads the sound from the given file object Sound(javax.sound.sampled.Clip clip)
+-> creates and loads the sound from the given file object
+Sound(javax.sound.sampled.Clip clip)
 -> creates the sound from the given clip object

 Methods:
  - void play() >> plays the sound